 Patients attending our residential program engage in a regular schedule of therapy sessions, meals, and have self-care responsibilities.
 To provide structure and containment, each day is structured from wake up times through bedtimes, with therapy and relaxation times scheduled throughout the day.

-In our treatment approach, we work to help you identify the root cause related to your eating disorder, not just address eating disorder thoughts and behaviors.
+We work to help you identify the root cause related to your eating disorder, not just address eating disorder thoughts and behaviors.
 Our experienced clinical staff conducts a thorough assessment, in order to create a plan for each patient to create a recovery plan specific to their needs.
 Our multidisciplinary team approach promotes whole, person-centered healing.

 Therapeutic sessions are provided through a variety of modalities.
 Individual and group therapists provide therapy and counseling based on patient need, including Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy, Eye Movement Desensitization and Reprocessing (EMDR), yoga, nutrition education groups and individual nutrition counseling.
 Our patients participate in an average of 5-8 hours of therapy each day.
 Because our patients are working hard in therapy, we also make sure to provide plenty of time to rest, reflect and recharge.